cartographer-project/point_cloud_viewer/README.md

 - Install Rust: `curl https://sh.rustup.rs -sSf | sh`.
 See <https://rustup.rs> for details.
 - Install protobuf > 3.0.
 See [ci/install_proto3.sh](https://github.com/googlecartographer/point_cloud_viewer/blob/master/ci/install_proto3.sh) for Linux or run `brew install protobuf` on Mac OS X.
-- Install the rust protobuf plugin: `cargo install --vers 1.4.3 protobuf` and make sure `protoc-gen-rust` is in your `$PATH`.
-The binary probably is in `$HOME/.cargo/bin`.
 - Install the rust gRPC protobuf plugin: `cargo install grpcio-compiler` and make sure it is in your `$PATH`.
 This has more dependencies, it requires cmake and go.
 On mac: `brew install cmake go`.